Quinera/gnosia-customizer/README.md

 ### 2. Special Notes Text Example
 Add the following to the config.yaml file for the character you want to change:

 ```yaml
 notes:
   - "Has difficulty telling lies."
   - "Gets lost even on a straight path."
   - "Rumored to have lived for centuries."
 ```

+---

+## 🙅 Current Limitations / Not Yet Supported

+- Adding more `notes:` entries than the original character has slots will cause the game to treat them as locked, resulting in them not being displayed.
+- Player dialogue branches are not yet customizable.
+- The hidden “Love” stat still uses default values and cannot be overridden.
+- Preferred / Non-preferred places during the night phase cannot be edited.
+- Story cutscenes outside normal Gnosia loops (one-time events) are not affected by customization.
+- Text for `stealth_grovel (dogeza)` success and failure events is not customizable.

+## 🙇 Contributions Welcome

+Suggestions, improvements, and forks are very welcome.
+Pull requests expanding functionality or improving stability are encouraged.